 Garlic confit is one of the best elixirs a person can make.
 Since the garlic cloves are cooked through and soft, you can mash the garlic cloves easily and spread them on top of bread for a delicious spread or garlic bread.
 You can also add them to dips, such as homemade hummus, salad dressing, mashed potatoes, roasted cauliflower, or other vegetables!

-Bake about 45 minutes until the garlic gloves are soft, fragrant, and lightly browned.
+- Bake at 350 degrees F for about 45 minutes until the garlic gloves are soft, fragrant, and lightly browned.

 Note: I have cooked the garlic at 350°, below the smoke point of Olive Oil.